Napindan Lighthouse: Philippine Revolution

 According to local historians of both the cities of Taguig and Pasig, the lighthouse was the first site where Katipunan leaders Andres Bonifacio and Emilio Aguinaldo met with fellow revolutionaries on the night of May 29, 1896 to launch an armed revolution against the Spanish colonial administration over the Philippines.
-The Cry of Pugad Lawin which occurred in August 1896 is widely regarded as the start of the Philippine Revolution.
+The ensuing Cry of Pugad Lawin occurred in August 1896 in its wake, and is widely regarded as the start of the Philippine Revolution.

 At the lighthouse, Katipunan members were briefed by Pio Valenzuela regarding his dialogue with reformist writer José Rizal over the later's opinion on a revolution.
-Valenzuela reported that in order for a revolution to be a success they must maintain relations with wealthy traders, mobilize sympathizers to join the revolution, secure foreign government support, and enlist the service of Antonio Luna who is a military commander with training in peninsular Spain.
-It was during their meeting at the lighthouse, where the Katipunan decided to launch a revolution and planned to start the uprising following an onslaught of a typhoon.
+Valenzuela reported that for a revolution to succeed, they must maintain relations with wealthy traders, mobilize sympathizers to join the revolution, secure foreign government support, and enlist the service of Antonio Luna, a military commander with training in peninsular Spain.
+It was during their meeting at the lighthouse, that the Katipunan decided to launch a revolution and planned to start the uprising following an onslaught of a typhoon.
 The revolution was started earlier than planned with the discovery of the Katipunan by Spanish colonial authorities.

 Philippine-American War and destruction

 During the Philippine–American War, the Katipunan used the site again as a command center.
-During the Battle of Taguig, the lighthouse was destroyed on March 19, 1899 by an American ship, the USS Laguna de Bay.
+During the Battle of Taguig, the lighthouse was destroyed on March 19, 1899, by an American ship, the USS Laguna de Bay.

 Replacement

 A small concrete structure with a solar-power beacon was built by the Philippine Coast Guard to aid marine vessels entering the Pasig River from Laguna de Bay and vice versa.
+Nevertheless, the structure is presently classified as "permanently closed" pending a proposed restoration.